jotalanusse/bcc-minecraft-seasons/README.md

 # bcc-minecraft-seasons
 Map render configurations for the BCC Minecraft servers.
+This repository contains the result of many years of gameplay and friendship.

 ## World renders
 If you are lucky, the following links will allow you to view the world renders.
 The server hosting these renders may go down at any time, so don't be surprised if they don't work.